 A cell is a membrane-bound structure that occurs as a functional independent unit of life (such as in unicellular organisms, e.g. bacteria, protozoa, etc.), or as the structural or fundamental unit in a biological tissue specialized to perform a particular function in multicellular organisms (e.g. plants and animals).

 In biology, a cell ([sɛl], ”plural: cells”) is defined as the structural, functional, and biological unit of all organisms.
-It is an autonomous self-replicating unit that may exist as a functional independent unit of life (as in the case of a unicellular organism), or as sub-unit in a multicellular organism (such as in plants and animals) that is specialized as it carries out particular functions towards the cause of the organism as a whole.
+It is an autonomous self-replicating unit that may exist as a functional independent unit of life (as in the case of a unicellular organism), or as a sub-unit in a multicellular organism (such as in plants and animals) that performs a particular function in tissues and organs.

 Etymology: The term ”cell” came from Latin ”cella”, ”cellula”, meaning “a small room”.